ummahusla/Made-in-Latvia/README.md

 ## How to contribute

 Want to add your project?
-Please see [how to contribute][contributing] guide.
+Please see [how to contribute][CONTRIBUTING.md] guide.

 ## License